FelixZhang00/Open.GL/content/articles-zh/framebuffers.md

 Post-processing
 ========

-In games nowadays post-processing effects seem almost just as important as the actual scenes being rendered on screen, and indeed some spectacular results can be accomplished with different techniques.
-Post-processing effects in real-time graphics are commonly implemented in fragment shaders with the rendered scene as input in the form of a texture.
-Framebuffer objects allow us to use a texture to contain the color buffer, so we can use them to prepare input for a post-processing effect.
+In games nowadays post-processing effects seem almost just as important as the actual scenes being rendered on screen, and indeed some spectacular results can be accomplished with different techniques. **Post-processing effects in real-time graphics are commonly implemented in fragment shaders with the rendered scene as input in the form of a texture. **Framebuffer objects allow us to use a texture to contain the color buffer, so we can use them to prepare input for a post-processing effect. 一般后期处理，都是把场景的渲染结果再作为纹理到片段着色器中进行后期处理的。

 To use shaders to create a post-processing effect for a scene previously rendered to a texture, it is commonly rendered as a screen filling 2D rectangle.
 That way the original scene with the effect applied fills the screen at its original size as if it was rendered to the default framebuffer in the first place.